-The Patton College’s new HOPE program prepares pre-service teachers to incorporate culturally relevant pedagogy into their own teaching styles.
-Using theoretical constructs from Hip-Hop Based Education (HHBE), this innovative program will support pre-service teachers in understanding the value of hip-hop based education, culturally relevant pedagogy, and relational pedagogy.
-Students will learn how they can use aesthetics of hip-hop culture to build healthy and affirming relationships with students to facilitate learning and student engagement.
+The Patton College’s new HOPE program prepares teachers to incorporate culturally relevant pedagogy into their own teaching styles.
+Using theoretical constructs from Hip-Hop Based Education (HHBE), this innovative program will support pre-service teachers in understanding the value of hip-hop-based education, culturally relevant pedagogy, and relational pedagogy.
+Students will learn how they can use the aesthetics of hip-hop culture to build healthy and affirming relationships with students to facilitate learning and student engagement.
 The program is housed in the College’s Institute for Democracy in Education (IDE).

-EDTE 1010—Introduction to Hip-Hop Based Education
+EDTE 1010 Introduction to Hip-Hop-Based Education

-EDTE 2100—Introduction to Youth Culture
+EDTE 2100 Introduction to Youth Culture

 This course (which substitutes for EDTE 2000) explores the complexity of youth culture and examines the cultural and historical construction of childhood to young adulthood.
 This course discusses major learning and human development theories through the use of youth culture pedagogy as an overarching framework for understanding.
 In addition, this course provides an introduction to equity-based pedagogical frameworks, such as reality pedagogy and culturally sustaining pedagogy as a way to affirm students and support their learning.